appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

-# This Document is solely for Internal Purpose, Check the highlighted NOTES for specific Information.
+# This Document is solely for Internal Purpose, Check the highlighted TipsS for specific Information.

 ## Overview